chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/introduction.md

 To grasp visual testing, it makes sense to start with unit testing.
 Modern UIs are [component-driven](https://componentdriven.org/) – they're composed of modular pieces.
 The component construct allows you to render UI as a function of props and state.
 That means you can unit test components much like any other function.

-A unit test isolates a module and then verifies its behaviour.
+A unit test isolates a module and then verifies its behavior.
 It supplies inputs (props, state, etc.) and compares the output to an expected result.
 Unit tests are desirable because testing modules in isolation makes it easier to cover edge cases and pinpoint the source of failures.

 <video autoPlay muted playsInline loop>
   <source